Home | About me | Contact | What's new | Privacy | Search

 Opposition to far northern extension

-Meanwhile, more virulent opposition emerged when the highway department announced they were planning yet another extension of 211, this time an approximately 14 mile stretch from SH 16 north and east to I-10 and on to FM 3351 (Ralph Fair Rd.) in far northwest Bexar County.
+Meanwhile, more virulent opposition emerged when the highway department announced they were planning yet another extension of 211, this time an approximately 14 mile stretch from SH 16 north and east to I‑10 and on to FM 3351 (Ralph Fair Rd.) in far northwest Bexar County.
 The owner of property just north of SH 16 planned to donate a swath of land for the road.
-However, this path, as well as the topography of the area, limited the possible corridor for the highway to the north and resulted in the preferred alignment, as well as several of the alternatives, to run through the middle of an adjacent historic ranch (see map below.)
+However, this alignment, as well as the topography of the area, limited the possible corridor for the highway to the north and resulted in the preferred routing — as well as several of the alternatives — to run through the middle of an adjacent historic ranch (see map below.)
 The owners of that ranch vehemently opposed the road and hired a lawyer and an environmental firm to fight the state.
 A smorgasbord of issues, ranging from endangered species to water quality to archaeological finds, was proffered.
-Efforts were made by the state at a compromise but to no avail.
-Other property owners in the area along the various alternate routes then joined in opposing the plan.
-During the fracas, the owner of the property just north of SH 16 that was to have been donated passed-away, and the subsequent inheritor of the property then withdrew the offer to donate it for the project.
-Given all of these factors, and the political fallout from the publication of a clearly biased piece in Texas Monthly on the drama, the proposal for that extension was shelved in 1992, and there have been no plans to resurrect it.
-However, the recently-formed Save Scenic Loop Alliance briefly indicated it may support revisiting a SH 211 extension as one option to reduce traffic on Scenic Loop Road, although there appears to be no active discussions on this currently.
+Efforts were made by the state at a compromise to no avail.

 Circa 1992 map of possible routes for SH 211 northern extension

-TxDOT briefly considered an extension of the route south to I-35, but that appears to have been short-lived, and such an extension is currently not part of the route's approved description.
-There were also preliminary discussions of continuing the route around Camp Bullis and east to I-35 near New Braunfels, but with the tabling of the the SH 16 to I-10 segment, those plans also never progressed very far.
+TxDOT briefly considered an extension of the route south to I‑35, but that appears to have been short-lived, and such an extension is not part of the route's approved description.
+There were also preliminary discussions of continuing the route around Camp Bullis and east to I‑35 near New Braunfels, but with the tabling of the the SH 16 to I‑10 segment, those plans also never progressed very far.

 "Road to nowhere"

-While the first segment provided an obvious benefit in connecting the research park to US 90, the other segment (from Culebra Rd. to Bandera Rd.) was often cited by some (short-sighted IMO) people as being a "road to nowhere", especially given the lack of the Culebra Rd. to Potranco Rd. segment.
+While the first segment provided an obvious benefit in connecting the research park to US 90, the other segment (from Culebra Rd. to Bandera Rd.) was often cited by some people as being a "road to nowhere", especially given the lack of the Culebra Rd. to Potranco Rd. segment.
 The fact that much of the land was donated caused some to believe that the road was built to encourage development in western Bexar County.
 TxDOT, however, has always maintained that the road was built to get ahead of the growth and preserve a corridor at minimal cost before development encroaches, costs increase, and the need becomes acute, thus reflecting the type of long-range planning that many citizens say they want.
 TxDOT cited the fact that when Loop 1604 was planned in the 1960s, it was way beyond the edge of the city and many people at that time also lambasted it as a "road to nowhere", but the wisdom of that foresight is quite evident today.

 It's worth noting that despite what was alleged three decades ago, virtually no development occurred along SH 211 itself until recently.
 Instead, as predicted by planners, development has marched outward along US 90, Potranco Rd., Culebra Rd., and Bandera Rd., and SH 211 is becoming the efficacious lateral connector it was envisioned to be.
-Indeed, the need for SH 211-- and the wisdom of its existence-- is becoming acutely more evident every day as traffic counts on 211 at Potranco nearly doubled from 2015 to 2021, and the count on 211 at Bandera is up over 50% the last decade.
+Indeed, the need for SH 211 — and the wisdom of its existence — is becoming acutely more evident every day as traffic counts on 211 at Potranco nearly doubled from 2015 to 2021, and the count on 211 at Bandera is up over 50% the last decade.

 SH 211 between Culebra Rd. and Bandera Rd.